Skip to content

 cargo nextest run --target x86_64-pc-windows-msvc

-Note: If your target runner is a shell script, it might malfunction on macOS due to System Integrity Protection's environment sanitization.
-Nextest provides the NEXTEST_LD_* and NEXTEST_DYLD_* environment variables as workarounds: see Environment variables nextest sets for more.
+If your target runner is a shell script, it might malfunction on macOS due to System Integrity Protection (SIP)'s environment sanitization.
+Nextest provides the NEXTEST_LD_* and NEXTEST_DYLD_* environment variables as workarounds.
+For more, see Dynamic linker environment variables.

 Cross-compiling

 While cross-compiling code, some tests may need to be run on the host platform.
-(See the note about Filtering by build platform for more.)
+(See Filtering by build platform for more.)

 This behavior is similar to that of per-test overrides.